CarylThom/milestone-project-1/README.md

 ## Features

-* Responsive on all device sizes – responsive only to desktop at the moment
+* Responsive on all device sizes – responsive only to desktop at the moment.
+Having never used Bootstrap or the @media queries this process was difficult to master in a short time.

-* The interactive elements if the site include links to three social media sites and a form for the potential client to show their interest
+* The interactive elements if the site include links to three social media sites and a form for the potential client to become a member.

 ## Languages Used